shuvanath143/Assignment-11-Client-PH-SKN/README.md

-# 🌍 Project Name (e.g. Digital Life Lessons Platform)
+# 🌍 Digital Life Lessons Platform

 ## 📌 Project Overview
 A modern and responsive web application built to showcase real life lessons of users having free and premium services.